wizkidweb/PHP-Mustache-MVC-Framework/README.md

 This is an easy-to-use PHP MVC framework using the Mustache templating engine.
 I created this framework to help me better create PHP web applications and dynamic websites in a quick and efficient manner.
 I prefer it over other more powerful frameworks because it is simple, but not "magical" or too far away from "vanilla".

+Database and basic site configuration is in **app/config.class.php**

 Right now it's extremely basic, with no user account features or other general web-application features, but I will be adding them in due time.

 ## Adding Pages